What does Alonzo mean?

 Alonzo has 1 feminine form: Alanza.

 Displayed below is the birth name popularity of Alonzo for boys.
 Alonzo reached its peak position of #126 in the U.S. then, and is currently at #525.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)

+Al, Alfie, Alfons, Alfonso (#849 in 2014), Alfonzo, Alford, Alonso (#708), Alphonse, Alphonso, Lon, Lonnie, Lonny and Lonzo are the prominent varying forms of Alonzo (#525 in 2014) appearing in the Top 1000.
+These boy names were at the peak of their popularity during 1890-1899 (usage of 0.3583%) and have become significantly less popular since (usage 0.0656%, down 81.7%), with versions like Alfonso, Lon, Lonnie, Lonny and Lonzo falling out of fashion.
+Alonso (#708) is the most fashionable name for newborns in this compilation.
 Below is a charted analysis of the usage of the boy name Alonzo and corresponding names.
-Al, Alfie, Alfons, Alfonso (#849 in 2014), Alfonzo, Alford, Alonso (#708), Alphonse, Alphonso, Lon, Lonnie, Lonny and Lonzo are the prominent varying forms of Alonzo (#525 in 2014).
-These boy names were at the peak of their popularity during the years 1890-1899 and have become significantly less popular since, with versions like Alfonso, Lon, Lonnie, Lonny and Lonzo falling out of fashion.
-Alonso (#708) is the most fashionable name for newborns in this compilation.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)